OP-TEE/optee_os/README.md

 	against those projects later on and we don't expect that it is easy to convince other software projects to change coding style.

-Regarding the checkpatch tool, since it is licensed under the terms of GNU GPL License Version 2, we cannot include this script directly into this project.
-Please use checkpatch directly from the Linux kernel git in combination with the local [checkpatch script].
+Regarding the checkpatch tool, it is not included directly into this project.
+Please use checkpatch.pl from the Linux kernel git in combination with the local [checkpatch script].

 [build]: https://github.com/OP-TEE/build
 [checkpatch script]: scripts/checkpatch.sh